Felix-Galle/V-Engine/README.md

 ## A robust DSL interpreter for V-language game scripts

-To view changelog of features and things, [click here](https://github.com/Felix-Galle/V-Engine/blob/main/CHANGES.md).
+>Changelog of features and things can be found [here (CHANGES.md)](https://github.com/Felix-Galle/V-Engine/blob/main/CHANGES.md).

 ### Features